KaufmanDeveloper/labyrinth-game/Story/New story outline.md

 - Jem wears a hoodie, could be a guy or girl
 - Spends the day wishing the move didn't happen, missing old friends

+#### Nowhere Man

+- God of the Nowhere Place

+#### Caro

+- Carrot girl
+- She is very shy and timid, but also individualistic and strong
+- She's lost her garden and is trying to find her way back

 ##### Tara

 - F